 So what is the War Hero universe?

 Several years ago, I sat down to write a science-fiction novel.
 It was set many centuries from now, concerning the phoenix-like restart of civilization after a period of global collapse.
 I sought to make it a tale of future history and, subsequently, I shied away from the binary “Good Guys versus Bad Guys” trope.
 I wanted it to reflect the chaotic maelstrom of history and humanity.
 History is not made or controlled by an Illuminati-like overseer.
-One person, event, or idea can have explosive ramifications in our world, from a suicide in the Middle East to a near-fatal taxi accident.
+One person, event, or idea can have explosive ramifications in our world, from a suicide in the Middle East to a near-fatal taxi accident in New York.

 Worldbuilding is a major passion of mine; I typically develop meticulous pages of backstory for what I write.
 In the case of my science-fiction novel, I took that to an extreme, detailing the technologies, political and cultural factions, and major events that created the foundation for this universe.

 When I completed the novel, I had a heap of backstory.
 Why not write other stories set in that universe?
-Why not venture forth a few years, a few decades, a few centuries in the future of that future, to see how things might develop.
-Some of those stories were concurrent with the book, others before or after.
+Why not venture forth a few years, a few decades, a few centuries in the future of that future, to see how things might develop?
+Some of those stories were concurrent with the book, others taking place before or after.
 Some (like Galleon) start in its near-future and conclude millennia later.
 There are recurring characters and events that are referenced from tale to tale, but against the backdrop of history these are blips on a galactic stage that humanity has only just begun to anxiously shuffle onto.

 For interested parties, here’s the chronological order of the stories, not of when they were written, but of where they sit on the timeline.
 Some tales cover a vast span of time, others occur in a single day.
-Some are directly tethered, others are veritably standalone tales, yet all feed into the chronology in one way of another.
+Some are directly tethered, others are veritably standalone tales, yet all feed into the chronology in one way or another.

 Two quick things: Firstly, this list does not include the many stories I wrote that are not connected to this universe; one of the supreme joys of writing is creating as many worlds as one likes, to play in those sandboxes, to explore ideas without constraints.
 For example, no gigantic mutated insects take over Mars in my War Hero universe; that grim incident occurs solely within the standalone “The Nightmare Lights of Mars.”